 For a blood tonic try red clover, nettle, sage, alfalfa, milk thistle seed, or echinacea.
 For mucous cleansing try mullein, comfrey, marshmallow, rose hip, calendula, ginger, peppermint, or fennel seed.
 For bowel health try fennel seed, peppermint, lemon balm, parsley, calendula, or ginger.
 For the bladder and kidneys try juniper berries, ginger, or parsley.

 Drinking fruit juice helps to eliminate wastes quickly.
 Regular consumption of fresh juice helps stop sugar cravings, adds natural vitamin C to the diet, and keeps the digestive system in good shape.
 Fruit juices are high in water and natural sugars.
-Drink them on a daily basis, first thing in the morning, for best results.
-Do not drink fruit juice but once or twice a day, since it can add extra calories to the diet.
+Drink them a couple times a week, first thing in the morning, for best results.
+Do not drink fruit juice over once a day, since it can add extra calories to the diet.
 If possible, eat a breakfast of fruit and vegetables about thirty minutes later.
 Save heavier foods like grains, dairy, and meats for later in the day.
+When offered a choice between fruit juice and a piece of whole fruit, choose the whole fruit which adds lots of fiber to your diet.